 Limington is a very small town located in the state of Maine.
 With a population of 4,035 people and just one neighborhood, Limington is the 111th largest community in Maine.

-Limington is a blue-collar town, with 39.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Limington, you'll notice that it is more blue-collar than most other communities in America.
+39.13% of Limington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Limington is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Limington who work in office and administrative support (14.08%), business and financial occupations (7.33%), and maintenance occupations (6.56%).

 Also of interest is that Limington has more people living here who work in computers and math than 95% of the places in the US.